sarashaban/Chemprop-IR-MolAbsorb/README.md

 # Chemprop-IR-MolAbsorb

-### This repository contains the source code for Chemprop-IR, featuring the communicative message passing neural network (CMPNN) architecture and DMPNN, along with supplementary files for our paper titled
+### This repository contains the source code for Chemprop-IR, featuring the communicative message passing neural network (CMPNN) and DMPNN architectures, along with supplementary files for our paper titled

 ### 'Prediction of the Infrared Absorbance Intensities and Frequencies of Hydrocarbons: A Message Passing Neural Network Approach'.